Math formulas

 Note that if you try operations on quantities that are not physically meaningful, you will receive an error.
 For example adding a length to a time will result in an error, designated by a red background:

 This unit-awareness acts as a built-in quality control as it checks the operations are done on compatible quantities.
 This is especially useful when linking parameters from other sources in Math formulas.
-Read more here: #chaining-math-formulas-to-other-sources
+Read more here: Math formulas

 Automatic unit conversion